viktornilsson/viktornilsson.github.io/_posts/2024-04-02-net8-datadog.md

 And the method looks like this:
 Where `DatadogSettings` comes from the dependency injection.
 So it should be configured before this runs.

 The `MinimumLevel.Override("Microsoft.AspNetCore", LogEventLevel.Warning)` steps can filter out unwanted logs.
-So you can only send te logs you want to Datadog.
+So you only send te logs you want to Datadog.

-It's important to have a good system on how the name and categories your logs.
+It's important to have a good system on how you should name and categorize your logs.
-You have:
+You havthe following fields:
-`source`
+- `source`
-`service`
+- `service`
-`host`
+- `host`
-`env`
+- `env`

 Decide togheter how to do the naming, everything will be so much more easy to structure in Datadog if the is done properly.